 Losing him was my worst fear.
 We nearly lost him in 9/11 and since that day I was terrified he would die.
 So when I finally did lose him, I was crushed and falling apart.
 I was unglued and couldn’t sleep.
 How could I exist still with him gone?
 It felt beyond the laws of physics for this to be happening.
 I’ve only ever existed with him in my world.
 After the first two days of grieving, my eyes were dark from constant crying.
 I had a grief counseling session and saw my GP, who helped me devise better coping and medication to alleviate the physical strain of the grief.
 I used every tool I could knowing that those weeks were the worst of it.
 The quicksand of mourning gradually lost its hold on me and I found firm ground again and could take careful steps toward functionality and laughter.
 Each day has some tears and some laughter in it.
 A balance that will be my normal for a while I suspect.

 I feel most blessed that I have no regrets.
 No unresolved arguments or unspoken feelings.
 Every conversation with my father was steeping in real talk and authenticity.
 It had to be because we knew just hearing the sound of each other’s voice or seeing an expression what was going on.
 My mourning stems solely from greed.
 I want more.
 I want to hear about what he had for lunch or the latest YouTube video he watched or that article he read in the Washington Post.
 I want to hear him sing in Ancient Greek or tell a joke in Latin or speak in puns.
+For him to play chess with Optimus online every weekend like they used to.
 I just want more.
 And knowing that is my wish, I resolved to be the ‘more’ I seek.
 To be that presence for myself and my husband, children, and mother who miss him dearly.
 I will pick up where he left off and carry on for him.

 Losing him is like a constellation that helped me always find my way has disappeared from the sky.
 The lights that guided me and illuminated my heart dimmed.
 I long to be back in the house to curl up in his clothes and cry.
 The anger phase of my grief was most definitely directed at the pandemic and my inability to travel for his funeral.
 My heart wanted to be there, but my head knew to stay safe.
 It is a long journey to recovery from this loss, but one I am blessed to not travel on alone.
 And he was not alone, his beloved dog died five weeks to the day after he did.
 They’re reunited across the rainbow bridge.